Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-content-trust.md

 ### <a name="signing-keys"></a>Chaves de assinatura

 A confiança do conteúdo é gerida com um conjunto de chaves de assinatura criptográficas.
 Essas chaves são associadas a um repositório específico num registo.
 Os clientes do Docker e o seu registo utilizam vários tipos de chaves de assinatura para a gestão da confiança das etiquetas num repositório.
 Quando ativa a confiança do conteúdo e a integra no pipeline de publicação e consumo do seu contentor, tem de gerir as chaves com cuidado.
-Para obter mais informações, veja [Gestão de chaves](#key-management), mais à frente no artigo, e [Manage keys for content trust][docker-manage-keys] (Gerir chaves para a confiança do conteúdo), na documentação do Docker.
+Para obter mais informações, consulte [Gerenciamento de chaves](#key-management) mais adiante neste artigo e [gerenciar chaves para confiança de conteúdo][docker-manage-keys] na documentação do Docker.

 > [!TIP]
 > Esta é uma descrição geral bastante genérica do modelo de confiança do conteúdo do Docker.
-Para uma discussão mais aprofundada da confiança do conteúdo, veja [Content trust in Docker][docker-content-trust] (Confiança do conteúdo no Docker).
+Para obter uma discussão aprofundada sobre a confiança de conteúdo, consulte [Content Trust in Docker][docker-content-trust].

 ## <a name="enable-registry-content-trust"></a>Ativar a confiança do conteúdo do registo

 O primeiro passo é ativar a confiança do conteúdo ao nível do registo.
 Depois de ativar a confiança do conteúdo, os clientes (utilizadores ou serviços) podem enviar imagens assinadas para o seu registo.
 A ativação da confiança do conteúdo no seu registo não limita a utilização do mesmo apenas aos consumidores que tenham a confiança ativada.
 Os consumidores que não a tenham ativada continuam a poder utilizar o seu registo como normalmente.
 Contudo, os consumidores que tenham ativado a confiança do conteúdo nos clientes deles conseguirão ver *apenas* as imagens assinadas no seu registo.

 Para ativar a confiança do conteúdo no seu registo, navegue primeiro para o mesmo no portal do Azure.
-Sob **políticas**, selecione **confiar conteúdo** > **ativado** > **guardar**.
+Em **políticas**, selecione **conteúdo confiança** > **habilitado** > **salvar**.

 ![Ativar a confiança do conteúdo num registo no portal do Azure][content-trust-01-portal]